-Use of Methotrexate Questioned for Psoriatic Arthritis
+Methotrexate Treatment for Psoriatic Arthritis

-Bernard Rubin, DO, division head for rheumatology at the Henry Ford Hospital in Detroit, says that’s not an unimportant consideration.
 “Do many patients on methotrexate feel better?
-My perception is they do.
-There are a lot of measures of patient global well-being.
-If the patient feels better, that is one of your outcomes,” says Dr. Rubin, who was not involved in the study.
+My perception is they do,” says Bernard Rubin, DO, division head for rheumatology at the Henry Ford Hospital in Detroit, who was not involved in the study.
+“There are a lot of measures of patient global well-being.
+If the patient feels better, that is one of your outcomes,” he says.

 Eric Matteson, MD, chair of rheumatology at the Mayo Clinic in Rochester, Minn, says he has had similar experiences.
 “In my view and experience, methotrexate does work for individual patients with peripheral joint disease, especially in the hands and feet,” he says.

 Studies may show that methotrexate does not consistently slow PsA activity, but many doctors have found great benefit for their patients.
 If your doctor prescribes methotrexate, it is important to be monitored regularly, both for the effectiveness of the drug on your psoriatic arthritis and also for potential adverse effects on the blood cells and liver.
 Many side effects of methotrexate can be avoided or resolved by taking a folic acid supplement or adjusting the medication dosage.
 If methotrexate alone does not control your psoriatic arthritis, your doctor may add a biologic agent to your treatment plan.